Home Blog Acumatica Cloud ERP SSO Integration with Microsoft Active Directory & Azure Active Directory

 Enabling Microsoft Azure Active Directory

-You can configure integration with Azure Active Directory when you implement Acumatica ERP or any time after.
+You can configure integration with Azure Active Directory when you implement Acumatica Enterprise Resource Planning (ERP) or any time after.
 When a domain user signs in to Acumatica ERP, an appropriate user account will be created automatically within Acumatica ERP with the user name and password boxes unavailable and with user roles matched to the AD domain groups.

 Local & Domain Users